piyush-ahuja/questions/README.md

-# General Questions covering SQL, Python and Git
+# General Questions
+List of questions covering SQL, Python and Git